-- Obey the Law.
+• Obey the Law.
 Attorneys are ethically bound to avoid deceit and misconduct in their personal as well as their professional activities.
-You must not engage in: "illegal conduct that adversely reflects on [your] honesty, trustworthiness or fitness as a lawyer; . . . conduct involving dishonesty, fraud, deceit or misrepresentation; . . . conduct that is prejudicial to the administration of justice; . . . [or] any other conduct that adversely reflects on [your] fitness as a lawyer" (Rule 8.4[b, c, d, h]). - When In Doubt, Reach Out.
-The ethical principles summarized here, although straightforward in theory, will often prove difficult to apply in the complex factual circumstances you will confront.
+You must not engage in conduct that is illegal, adversely reflects on your "honesty, trustworthiness or fitness as a lawyer," involves "dishonesty, fraud, deceit or misrepresentation," is

+- "prejudicial to the administration of justice . . . [or] any other conduct that adversely reflects on [your] fitness as a lawyer" (Rule 8.4[b]-[d], [h]). - Ask Yourself Is This What "Right" Looks Like?
+All of us possess an inner voice guiding us to not just what we can do in a given situation, but what we should do.
+When faced with one of the countless grey regions that exist in our work, ask whether you are following that inner voice that represents your better, ethical, self, or if you are choosing to ignore it. - When in Doubt, Reach Out.
+The ethical principles summarized here, although straightforward in theory, will often prove difficult to apply in the complex factual circumstances you will undoubtedly confront.
 You must stay watchful for ethical issues that may arise in subtle ways.
-When in doubt, seek guidance from supervisors, colleagues, bar association advisory opinions or other resources.
-Senior lawyers have probably confronted and resolved the same ethical issues that seem new and vexing to you.
-Rule 5.2 ("Responsibilities of a Subordinate Lawyer") highlights the value of seeking advice, while making clear that, in the end, you are responsible for your own ethical conduct, regardless of what anyone else may tell you.
-A lawyer is bound by the Rules of Professional Conduct even when acting at the direction of another person (Rule 5.2[a]), but a subordinate lawyer does not violate the Rules if he or she "acts in accordance with a supervisory lawyer's reasonable resolution of an arguable question of professional duty" (Rule 5.2[b]).

-• Provide Guidance: Any law firm, including a District Attorney's Office (Rule 1.0[h]), must make "reasonable efforts" to ensure that all lawyers in the office conform to the Rules of Professional Conduct, and must "adequately supervise" the work of all employees.
-Senior and supervisory prosecutors have an ethical duty to "make reasonable efforts" to ensure that subordinates act ethically.
-See Rules 5.1 ("Responsibilities of Law Firms, Partners, Managers and Supervisory Lawyers") and 5.3 ("Lawyer's Responsibility for Conduct of Nonlawyers").
+When in doubt, seek guidance from experienced colleagues, supervisors, bar association advisory opinions or other resources.
+Senior lawyers probably have confronted and resolved the same ethical issues that seem new and vexing to you.
+In addition, the Ethics Committee of the District Attorneys Association has an Ethics Guidance Committee ("EGC") staffed with representatives from each of the State's four appellate divisions.
+You may reach out to any of the EGC's members for consultation, after, if practical, discussing the matter with your supervisors.
+A list of the EGC members and their contact information may be found in Appendix A-III, as well as on the DAASNY webpage. - Rule 5.2 ("Responsibilities of a Subordinate Lawyer") highlights the value of seeking advice, while making clear that, in the end, you are responsible for your own ethical conduct, regardless of what anyone else may tell you.
+A lawyer is bound by the Rules of Professional Conduct even when acting at the direction of another person (Rule 5.2[a]); but, a subordinate lawyer does not violate the Rules if he or she "acts in accordance with a supervisory lawyer's reasonable resolution of an arguable question of professional duty" (Rule 5.2[b]). - Provide Guidance: Any law firm, including a District Attorney's Office (Rule 1.0[h]), must make "reasonable efforts" to ensure that all lawyers in the office conform to the Rules of Professional Conduct, and must "adequately supervise" the work of all employees.
+Senior and supervisory prosecutors have an ethical duty to "make reasonable efforts" to ensure that subordinates act ethically (see Rules 5.1 ["Responsibilities of Law Firms, Partners, Managers and Supervisory Lawyers"] and 5.3 ["Lawyer's Responsibility for Conduct of Nonlawyers"]).